jithin-k-sreedharan/reflections/lesson_2_reflections.md

     Merging combines the changes in two branches in a smart way (to be clear).
 * Reflections: What are the pros and cons of Git’s automatic merging vs. always doing merges manually?
     Git's automatic merging makes it easy to merge non-conflicting areas of two branches.
 Manual merging will give more control, but of course with the tedious task of digging up the control.
 In some cases like _conflict detected_ while automatic git merging has no choice other than using manual merging.
+* Lessons learned:

+    - Created a git repository and added commits to it for the first time.
+    - Learned to use the staging area to control exactly what changes goes into a commit.
+    - Maintain parallel versions of the code using git branches
+    - How to merge two branches together into a combined version.